Azure-Samples/MachineLearningSamples-SentimentAnalysis/docs/SentimentAnalysisOperationalization.md

 cat < ~/.amlenvrc >> ~/.bashrc
 ```

-Upload the below files to the vm (you could use scp to perform the upload):
+Upload the below files generated to the vm (you could use scp to perform the upload):

 conda_dependencies.yml
 sentModel.h5
-myschema.json
+myschema.json (this can be generated using senti_schema.py)
 senti_schema.py

 ## 3. Image Creation